 Mesh networks are formed by wirelessly connecting clients such as laptops, smartphones, and other devices together via unlicensed radio frequencies without the need for a central ISP.
 In such a network, each device becomes a node, allowing direct peer-to-peer communication; some devices can also act as gateway nodes, connecting to the Internet and providing access to other devices.
 This arrangement has several potential advantages: mesh networks can be more reliable than those that rely on traditional infrastructure, offer redundancy, circumvent central control, self-organize, and amplify coverage with each new node added.

-Althea is focused on expanding such networks in rural areas globally, where high speed internet coverage is inconsistent, with centralized ISPs often lacking economic incentive to invest in infrastructure tailored to varying geographies.
+Althea is focused on expanding such networks in rural areas globally, where high-speed internet coverage is inconsistent, with centralized ISPs often lacking economic incentive to invest in infrastructure tailored to varying geographies.
 Broadly, Althea will incentivize communities to establish their own decentralized ISP, with user-owned hardware forwarding packets locally.
 In order to coordinate such efforts, Althea uses the Aragon governance framework to allow each community to establish a local Subnet DAO, which comprises a set of operating nodes and a group of local organizers.
 Each user node pays a periodic fee to the organizers, who are responsible for operations and helping others set up user and relay nodes in their homes.
 Althea networks are currently operating in several locations across the U.S. as well as two areas in Nigeria.

 The Althea network has the following types of nodes, which could be combined into a single piece of hardware:

 - User nodes use internet bandwidth and pay other nodes in a stablecoin to provide an efficient connection.

 - Relay nodes forward traffic throughout the network and choose routes by bandwidth price and historical uptime.